-The class participation portion of your grade will be based on regular class attendance, your active and positive participation in class discussions, as well as on periodic homework and in-class individual and small group assignments.
-It will also be based on your active contributions to our online class blog.
-Please check the class blog often as it will have important information about assignments, readings, and other class information.
+The class participation portion of your grade will be based on regular class attendance, your active and positive participation in class discussions, as well as on periodic homework and in-class individual and small group assignments, and online writing.
+Please check AsULearn often as it will have important information about assignments, readings, and other class information.

 Two absences are allowed during the semester.
 Each additional absence will lower your class participation grade by one letter grade.
 More than six absences and/or failure to complete any of the graded assignments detailed below are grounds for failing the course.